 Learn more about child care and schooling.

-UBC's faculty of medicine operates the UBC Health Clinic on the Vancouver campus.
-The clinic provides full-service family practice care, including obstetrics and nursing home care, for individuals and families living on the UBC campus or in Lower Mainland who want holistic, personal physician care.
-Special expertise is available onsite from a pharmacist, pediatrician, and psychiatrist.
-A doctor is available 24 hours on-call for registered patients.
-All ages welcomed.
+UBC Health Clinic: UBC Faculty of Medicine operates the clinic on the Vancouver campus.
+The clinic provides full-service family practice care, including obstetrics and nursing home care, for individuals and families living on the UBC campus or in Lower Mainland.

 Learn about other health and wellbeing options at UBC.

 Healthcare & Benefits